QURBANI 2023

 Our Values

-At Akhuwat, we’ve seen in action the power of Qarz-a-Hasan -a beautiful loan, which the Holy Qur’an encourages us to give to Allah (swt).
-The Sadaqah our donors give, in this effort, transforms lives and uplifts communities.
-In the form of interest-free Micro-loans, it preserves dignity and its benefits to people are ongoing.
+At Akhuwat, we’ve seen in action the power of Qarz-e-Hasna – funds leant without benefit to the lender.
+The Sadaqah and Zakat our donors give, in this effort, transform lives and uplift communities.
+It preserves dignity and its benefits to people are ongoing.

 Akhuwat’s Story

-Progressing from a historical and philosophical discourse towards a pragmatic model of poverty alleviation, Akhuwat was founded by Dr. Amjad Saqib in 2001.
+Akhuwat was founded by Dr Amjad Saqib in 2001.
 Prior to establishing Akhuwat, he served in the Civil Services of Pakistan in the District Management Group (DMG).
-While serving as the General Manager of the Punjab Rural Support Program (PRSP) he had witnessed the devastating impact of poverty and was committed to dedicate the rest of his life to alleviate the suffering of the poor.
-He once took his friends to visited a village, Jia Bagga ,to study the impact of intervention by PRSP.
-Dr. Kamran Shams and he had a conversation with a local woman, inquiring what has been the impact of the PKR 10,000 loan she took from the PRSP.
+While serving as the General Manager of the Punjab Rural Support Programme (PRSP) he had witnessed the devastating impact of poverty and was committed to dedicate the rest of his life to alleviate the suffering of the poor.
+He once took his friends to visit a village, Jia Bagga, to study the impact of intervention by PRSP.
+Dr Kamran Shams and he had a conversation with a local woman, asking her what the impact was of the PKR 10,000 she borrowed from the PRSP.

-She said, “Currently my children only eat once a day, but with the loan, I am able to feed them two meals”.
+She said, “My children used to only eat once a day, but with funds I borrowed, I am able to feed them two meals”.

-This answer cemented Dr. Saqib’s and his friend’s long-term desire to create a microfinance institution – one where loans were given without interest.
-He came to the conclusion that in order to empower the poor, the way to go forward was not to engage with them in a business venture.
-Rather, what could uplift them was immense support and empathy.
+This answer cemented Dr Saqib and his friend’s long-term desire to create an institution that lent funds without interest.
+He concluded that in order to empower the poor, the way forward was not to engage with them as if for a business venture, but rather, with support and empathy.

-On the request of Dr. Saqib his friends pledged their support.
-On account of his previous experience in the microfinance industry, Dr. Saqib offered to design, organize and implement the interest-free program.
-The program, named Akhuwat, would be the first of its kind in the country.
-This group of philanthropists who were later on joined by other friends became Akhuwat’s first Board of Directors, with Dr. Amjad Saqib serving as the Executive Director and Chief Executive Officer.
+Dr Saqib’s friends pledged their support and on account of his previous experience in the microfinance industry, he designed, organised and implemented the programme.
+Named Akhuwat, it would be the first of its kind in the country.
+This group of philanthropists, later to be joined by other friends, became Akhuwat’s first Board of Directors, with Dr Amjad Saqib serving as the Executive Director and Chief Executive Officer.

-Akhuwat was eventually launched in March 2001.
-From there on, Akhuwat adopted Qarz-a-Hasan, a term used by the Qur’an that literally translates to “a beautiful loan”, as its core strategy for microfinance.
-This concept is an attempt to reignite the same pledge of Mawakhat and a bond of solidarity that was created as a result of the Prophet’s migration from Makkah to Medina.
+Akhuwat was launched in March 2001.
+From then on, our organisation adopted Qarz-e-Hasna as its core strategy for micro-lending.
+Our desire is to reignite the pledge of Mawakhat – a bond of solidarity – that was created as a result of the Prophet’s migration from Makkah to Medina.
 It is based on the principle that if one has a loaf of bread, half of it rightfully belongs to a person who has none.
-This philosophy of solidarity is the driving force behind all of Akhuwat’s programs and practices.
+This philosophy of solidarity is the driving force behind our work.

 Philosophy – Mawakhat